eason454/CountryManagement/README.md

 You should see log message below if you run it successfully:
 ```
-    2022-02-22 19:14:43.433  INFO 7604 --- [           main] com.test.country.CountryApplication      : Started CountryApplication in 5.889 seconds (JVM running for 7.044)
+    2022-02-22 19:14:43.433  INFO 7604 --- [           main] CountryApplication      : Started CountryApplication in 5.889 seconds (JVM running for 7.044)
 ```

-##About APIs
+## About APIs

 The service is a simple country query REST service.

-You can consume the API with either reactive or traditional way, API will distinguish it by header in request:
+You can consume the API with either reactive or traditional way, API will distinguish it by "Accept" header in request:

 ```
     Accept: text/event-stream